 What riding experience do I need?

 This trip is not suitable for novice riders.
 It is our toughest expedition and is only suitable for those with advanced road riding skills, experienced in riding up to 400 road miles in one day and be confident at tackling up to 250 miles on challenging, unpaved roads.
-Three weeks of riding is at high altitudes over 4,000 metres, where it is often cold.
+Three weeks of riding is at high altitudes up to 5,300 metres, where it is often very cold.
 Ideally you should also have other travel experience in developing countries, either on or off the bike.